Geraniol: Health and safety

 Geraniol is classified as D2B (Toxic materials causing other effects) using the Workplace Hazardous Materials Information System (WHMIS).

 History

 Geraniol was first isolated in pure form in 1871 by the German chemist Oscar Jacobsen (1840–1889).
-Using distillation, Jacobsen obtained geraniol from an essential oil which was obtained from geranium grass (Andropogon schoenanthus) and which was produced in India.
+Using distillation, Jacobsen obtained geraniol from an essential oil produced in India which was obtained from the so-called geranium grass.
+This essence, after which the compound was named, was a 50% cheaper substitute for the essence of the proper geranium flower with a similar, although less delicate, odor.

 The chemical structure of geraniol was determined in 1919 by the French chemist Albert Verley (1867–1959).